chrabyrd/Automata/docs/README.md

 - [ ] Start, pause, and reset each level on the game board
 - [ ] Select squares to be alive at any point during play
-- [ ] See their score, which is based on the amount of time and clicks taken to complete each level
+- [ ] See the amount of time left to complete the level

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] An About modal describing the rules of the game
 - [ ] A production Readme

 ### Wireframes